 You can’t force employees to be friends, but you can foster stronger social connections and relationships with the right blend of culture-oriented activities and social get-togethers.
 Lunch and learn meetings, weekly happy hours, intra-office competitions, sports pools, and team building days can all be highly effective in encouraging stronger relationships.
 Go a step further and recognize the big days that matter.
 Your company’s anniversary, landing a significant new account, someone’s birthday – whatever the cause, encourage and facilitate social interactions that go beyond just “getting things done.”

-The Long-Term Benefits of a Positive Company Culture
+The Long-Term Benefits of a Culture of Positivity

 Positive company culture creates a more enjoyable place to work.
 In an age of high mobility in young workers, constant connectivity that makes employees available 24/7, and the need for companies to stay nimble to remain competitive, culture is a lynchpin.
 It can attract higher quality candidates, help you keep your best employees for longer, and boost productivity.
 Happy employees who are generally positive at work are more likely to jump into new challenges and encourage each other during hard times.
 Positivity can have a significant impact on almost every part of your company.
 Companies that invest in continuous cultural improvements benefit immensely because of it.